 For conditions like those addressed in yoga for sciatica relief:

-- Consult a Professional: Check with a doctor before trying.
+- Consult a professional: Check with a doctor before trying.

-- Keep It Shallow: Drop knees only a few inches.
+- Keep it shallow: Drop knees only a few inches.

-- Use Props: Support knees with pillows.
+- Use props: Support knees with pillows.

-- Stop at Discomfort: Halt if sharp pain or tingling occurs.
+- Stop at discomfort: Halt if sharp pain or tingling occurs.

-Interactive Tool: Adjust Your Twist
+Interactive Tool: Personalize Your Twist

-Adjust Your Supine Twist
+Dial In Your Supine Twist

-💡 To enhance your twist, ensure slow, deep breaths and adjust props as needed.
+To enhance your twist, ensure slow, deep breaths and adjust props as needed.

 Additional Benefits